Where should freelancers focus their efforts in the first year of freelancing? Things I Did then and the lessons I learned as a freelancer

 The more ways you know to find clients, the better.

 If you start dealing only in Upwork with applying to jobs with proposals, you are limiting your ability to finding clients.

-There are numerous other ways to finding clients like offline marketing, blog, referrals, forums and networking, or social media to name the few.
-If you don’t try them out, you won’t know what may work and what not.
+There are numerous other ways of finding clients like offline marketing, blog, referrals, forums, and networking, or social media, to name the few.
+If you don’t try them out, you won’t know what may work and whatnot.

-You can’t get enough new clients all the time with your own efforts.
+You can’t get enough new clients all the time with your efforts.

 A strong relationship with existing clients can help with a lot of repeat work and referrals.
 So you don’t have to look for new clients all the time.

-I am not taking up any new client for last few months because I have more work than I like to allocate my time for freelancing.
-Still a few days ago an old client asked for some changes in the ads that I worked for him sometime back.
+I am not taking up any new client for the last few months because I have more work than I like to allocate my time for freelancing.
+Still, a few days ago, an old client asked for some changes in the ads that I worked for him sometime back.

-I did the changes and they didn’t take much of my time.
+I made the changes, and they didn’t take much of my time.

-He is a long-term client where we work on large work and so even things aren’t part of the support I prefer not to charge them for every minute spend on their tasks.
+He is a long-term client where we work on extensive work, and so even things aren’t part of the support I prefer not to charge them for every minute spend on their tasks.

 There are times where you work on the relationship.
 It can be doing some trivial tasks or consulting them or helping them out with something.
-It isn’t the work that you don’t charge builds relationship and even a faster turnaround time can build the trust and relationship.
+It isn’t the work that you don’t charge builds relationships, and even a faster turnaround time can build trust and relationship.

-As a new freelancer, one has to actively focus on building relationships.
+As a new freelancer, one has to focus on building relationships actively.

 I see the hunger to learn goes missing among the new freelancers who somehow has managed to get their first few clients by placing proposals on freelancing websites.